python-ffmpegio/python-ffmpegio/docsrc/adv-args.rst

       "global_options": global_options,
   }

+Any Python sequence types may be used in place of the tuples are lists in the above definition.

-All options parameters are optional.
-If URL does not require any options, set its options to :code:`None`.
+:code:`input_file_options`, :code:`output_file_options`, and :code:`global_options` are optional.
+If
+URL does not require any options, set its options to :code:`None`.
 If no global options, the :code:`"global_options"` dict entry may be omitted or set to :code:`None`.

-Each set of options is a dict with option keys as the dict keys **without** the leading dash (-).
+To specify options, each set of options is a dict with option keys as the dict keys **without** the leading dash (-).
 For stream-specific options, the key shall include the full stream specifiers.
 For example, use :code:`"b:v"` as the dict key to specify the video bitrate.

-Option values may be given in any type, which get converted to :code:`str` at the time of the subprocess invocation.
+Option values may be given as any Python type, so long as it can be converted to :code:`str` at the time of the subprocess invocation.
 If an option does not take any values, then use :code:`None`.
 For any option which can be defined multiple times (e.g., :code:`map`), specify its value as a sequence with each of its elements defining a value for each FFmpeg option.
 Another exception are the filters (:code:`vf`, :code:`af`, and :code:`filter_complex`) which values may be given with special option value structure (to be covered later).

 All defined options are passed unchecked to FFmpeg.